junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass moans weakly, it sounds like even the moaning itself is giving him much pain.
 His face touches the ground, buried beneath the trench coat like the most of his body.
 Dean carefully gets the coat out of the way.

 Cass is bleeding, blood dripping out of his mouth and corners of his eyes.
 Cuts and slices are everywhere on his cheeks, neck, hands and any bare skin.
 His lips are pale white.
 The shirt is bloody too but Dean can't spare another second to examine.
-Cass is closing his eyes slowly, like the eyelids are too heavy to keep up and he's just too tired and wants nothing but to fall into sleep.
+Cass is closing his eyes slowly, like the eyelids are too heavy to hold up and he's just too tired that he wants nothing but to fall into sleep.
 There is only some last remnant of sparkling blue left in his pupils, which is going out rapidly like a light bulb with switch turned off.

 "Hey, hey!
 Stay with me, Cass, you hear me?"
 Dean palms his cheeks gently, feeling his hands quickly covered with sticky blood.
 The air smells rusty.